Japan messaging app Line launches music streaming business

-TOKYO Messaging app operator Line Corp launched its music streaming service in Japan on Thursday, getting a head start in the virtually untapped business for mobile music subscriptions in the world's second-biggest music market.
+TOKYO, June 11 Messaging app operator Line Corp IPO-LINE.T launched its music streaming service in Japan on Thursday, getting a head start in the virtually untapped business for mobile music subscriptions in the world's second-biggest music market.

 Line's move marks the most ambitious attempt yet to reverse the declining market for digital music in Japan, where compact discs still account for more than 80 percent of total music sales.
 Hobbled by rights issues, foreign companies have yet to break into Japan's music streaming business.